OfirNetzer/Flight-Simulator-Autopilot/README.md

 **connectCommand** *(client)* **-**  (inherit from "Command" Class) Opens a socket to connect as a client to the simulator, and sends the socket identifier to the Symbol Table class.
 **openServerCommand** *(server)* **-** (inherit from "Command" Class) Opens a socket to connect to the simulator as a server.
 Opens a thread that runs a function that listens constantly to the simulator, updating values it receives from it.
-**DefineVarCommand** **-** (inherit from "Command" Class) a Class that determines what kind of variable we are facing (new Var / existing var  and their direction) and puts it in the right map/update it
+**DefineVarCommand** **-** (inherit from "Command" Class) a Class that determines what kind of variable we are facing (new Var / existing var  and their direction) and puts it in the right map/update the var's value.
 **Lexer -** Splits the content of the file into tokens.
 **Parser -** Runs through the lexer, and associates each line in the original file, to a specific command.
 **Var -** Each variable is a Var object, and has the fields: name, sim (=path), direction, and value.